oberon-lang/oberon-lang.github.io/_posts/2021-07-16-comparing-oberon+-with-oberon-2-and-07.md

 ---
 (Updated 2022-05-18)

 The Oberon+ language definition started as a union of the Oberon-07 and Oberon-2 language definitions.
 Since both Oberon-2 and Oberon-07 are an extension of the first Oberon version (1987 and 1990), the Oberon+ language definition therefore also includes the original Oberon language.
-This means, that in principle each program written in Oberon up to Oberon-2 and including Oberon-07 is compatible with the Oberon+ compiler.
-There is one exception at which we will look below.
+This means that each program written in Oberon up to Oberon-2 and including Oberon-07 is compatible with the Oberon+ compiler.

 [Oberon-2](http://www.ssw.uni-linz.ac.at/Research/Papers/Oberon2.pdf) added the following elements to the original Oberon: